joilg/x88pro/README.md

 ## Background

 X88PRO13 TV box is manufacted by Shenzhen Hugsun Technology Co., Ltd.
 It is sold under various brand names, eg. LIPA, RUPA X88pro13.
-Iinstalled operating system is Android 13.
+Installed operating system is Android 13.
 This repository is used to install and run Armbian operating system on the TV box.